-Although the Assembly meets at the Santa Maria Council 4999, it includes members from several eastern Palm Beach County councils including 2075 of West Palm Beach, 6988 at Saint Ignatius Loyola, 11669 , 8419, and 13283 at Mary Immaculate.
+Although patriotism is the charge of the 4th degree Assembly 0155 Santa Maria Council 4999 is a very patriotic organization.
+Most of the members are of Assembly 0155 are from our council, although it includes members from several eastern Palm Beach County councils including 2075 of West Palm Beach, 6988 at Saint Ignatius Loyola, 11669 , 8419, and 13283 at Mary Immaculate.

 Religiously Devoted, Patriotically Proud

 For most men who follow Jesus, there comes a time when duty extends beyond our own lives, beyond how we lead our families, and into how we serve our fellow man.
 That's what the Knights of Columbus is all about.
 The Patriotic Degree allows knights to take this one step further.
 "Sir Knight" is more than a title.
 It’s an honor.
 If you’ve been a Knight for more than six months, and you are a Third Degree Knight in good standing, it’s time to consider taking your journey one step further.

 Contact the Faithful Navigator of the Fr.
 Andrew Dougherty Assembly #0155 for more information.

 For the Knights of Columbus, civic involvement comes in many forms.
 Each election year, the Knights of Columbus sponsors campaigns that urge citizens to vote, and provides rides to the polls.
 Members take part in community recreation programs and cultural activities, as well as patriotic observances.
 Knights can always be found participating in, or leading, community observances of Independence Day, Flag Day, Veterans Day, and other civic ceremonies that honor the nation and the men and women who have fought and died to protect it.

 Knights of Columbus councils and assemblies also regularly recognize those who serve and protect their fellow citizens in public safety careers, including police officers, firefighters, emergency medical technicians, as well as other key figures in their communities.